 Contact: Melissa Duncan, Communications Director

-The Senate Finance Committee will convene at 10:00 a.m. to take up its interim charge relating to the spending limit.
-To watch the hearing online, click here: http://www.senate.texas.gov/av-live.php.
+The Senate Finance Committee will convene at 1 p.m. to take up its interim charge relating to behavioral health and will receive an update from the Comptroller on oil and gas revenue.
+To watch the hearing online, click here.

 - The committee has been directed to monitor the state's progress in coordinating behavioral health services and expenditures across state government.

 - The Legislature has increased funding for mental health by more than $500 million over the past two sessions.

 - The current budget includes $2.7B GR and $3.6B AF, an increase of $270.7M GR and $192.7M AF over FY 14-15 levels (or last biennium).

 - An additional $12M to divert frequent visitors of our jails and emergency rooms into community treatment in partnership with local entities;

 - An increase of $50M for an additional 150 inpatient psychiatric beds;

 - An additional $46.5M for mental health outpatient services, which includes $9.4M to eliminate community mental health waitlists; and

 - An increase of $31.7M for crisis mental health services.